 - Make sure to properly dispose of the nest, as well as any dead wasps you see.

 - Remember: Wasps & hornets are unpredictable, and some species can be very aggressive.
-If you don’t know the species you’re dealing with, don’t take any chances.
+If you don’t know the species you’re dealing with, don’t take any chances and call a professional.

 When to hire a hornet and wasp exterminator

 If you’ve determined that the nest you discovered is too big for removing safely yourself, you need to call a professional.
-A licensed pest control company like Connor’s Termite and Pest Control can ensure that the infestation is safely destroyed, as well as take preventative measures to prevent more bees from re-entering or re-colonizing the space.
-If you’re concerned about bees or other stinging insects around your house, call our team today to learn more about our hornet and wasp extermination services.Back to Bees, Wasps & Hornets Exterminators – Control – Removal
+A licensed pest control company like Ehrlich can ensure that the infestation is safely destroyed, as well as take preventative measures to prevent more bees from re-entering or re-colonizing the space.
+If you’re concerned about bees or other stinging insects around your house, call our team today to learn more about our hornet and wasp extermination services.Back to Bee, Wasp & Hornet Exterminators, Control & Removal

 When to Call a Hornet and Wasp Exterminator in Virginia